 - 1. The proposed solar arrays will not be visible from the communities of the Village of Fultonville, Stone Ridge, Berryville, Tribes Hill, and the Hamlet of Auriesville.
-A minor and limited amount of visibility was predicted within the Village of Fonda but is isolated to a small, approximate 300-foot section on Cemetery Road, a small 70-foot gap within Fonda Cemetery (see LOS profile L3 of Attachment 3), and intermittently through two separate agricultural fields, one south of NY5 and one west of Cemetery Road, where viewers are not expected to congregate.
+A minor and limited amount of visibility was predicted within the Village of Fonda but is isolated to a small, approximate 300-foot section on Cemetery Road, a small 70-foot gap within Fonda Cemetery (see LOS profile L3 of Revised Attachment 3), and intermittently through two separate agricultural fields, one south of NY5 and one west of Cemetery Road, where viewers are not expected to congregate.
+Two minor, isolated bands of solar array visibility occur within the Fonda Speedway and Montgomery County Fairgrounds, however, due to viewer activities (large events) and visually distracting elements (e.g., sound, smell, lights, motion, signage, etc.), viewer attention will be primarily focused on the foreground environment as opposed to distant landscape features where a limited portion of the Facility may be discerned.
 Due to the presence of existing vegetation, topography, and viewing distance to the Facility, limited views of solar arrays from the Village of Fonda will be infrequent, minimal, and will unlikely be perceived by the limited number of users accessing these areas.
 Less populated communities of Square Barn Corners (13 housing units; see Table 1B) and the Hamlet of Glen (88 housing units; see Table 1B) are expected to discern the solar arrays at variable distances, but not all residents in these communities will have a direct view from their respective properties.
 Landscape screening is proposed around the solar arrays where existing vegetation is absent and adjacent receptors are present.
 Within a reasonable time of 5 years, the plantings are projected and anticipated to attain growth height comparable to the solar arrays, thereby greatly reducing visibility of the Facility.
-Viewshed results of the proposed solar arrays and associated infrastructure conclude that 17.4% of the VSA was predicted as visible, therefore, 82.6% of the solar arrays will be screened by existing vegetation, topography, and existing development.
-Within the VSA, 6.6% of the 17.4% of solar array visibility is located on participating landowner properties, therefore, 10.8% of predicted solar panel visibility occurs on nonparticipating landowner properties.
-Proposed landscaping within a 5-year timeframe is anticipated to moderately discount the overall percentage of predicted visibility as plantings mature to equivalent heights of the solar arrays, consequentially, in time the Facility will become less discernible than what was predicted in the solar array viewshed analysis (see Figure 4). - 2.
+Viewshed results of the proposed solar arrays and associated infrastructure conclude that 18.92% of the VSA was predicted as visible, therefore, 81.08% of the solar arrays will be screened by existing vegetation, topography, and existing development.
+Within the VSA, 6.69% of the 18.92% of solar array visibility is located on participating landowner properties, therefore, 12.23% of predicted solar panel visibility occurs on non-participating landowner properties.
+Proposed landscaping within a 5-year timeframe is anticipated to moderately discount the overall percentage of predicted visibility as plantings mature to equivalent heights of the solar arrays, consequentially, in time the Facility will become less discernible than what was predicted in the solar array viewshed analysis (see Revised Figure 4). - 2.
 The VSA was partitioned into two distance zones to objectively determine the Facility's visual effect from discrete distances.
-Distance Zone 1 (0.0 to 0.5 miles from observer to Facility) contains 11.5% of potential solar array visibility, whereas Distance Zone 2 (0.5 to 2 miles) comprises 5.9%.
+Distance Zone 1 (0.0 to 0.5 miles from observer to Facility) contains 12.19% of potential solar array visibility, whereas Distance Zone 2 (0.5 to 2 miles) comprises 6.73%.
 However, a moderate amount of solar array visibility occurs within the Facility Site and participating landowner properties.
-If deducting these areas from the percentage of solar array visibility, Distance Zone 1 is reduced to 5% and Distance Zone 2 remains at 5.9%.
+If deducting these areas from the percentage of solar array visibility, Distance Zone 1 is reduced to 6.73% and Distance Zone 2 remains at 6.73%.
+As documented in the photo-simulations and by results of the Facility contrast rating effort (see Table 12B), visible contrast from Distance Zone 2 was found to be weak (see VPs 58, 61, 94).